arbeentmls/sochnepal/README.md

-# SochNepal 🏛️A collaboration project by @bluescorpio01234 and @sulavmhrzh.
+# SochNepal 🏛️A collaboration project by @arbeentmls and @sulavmhrzh.

 A civic engagement platform that empowers Nepali citizens to report, track, and resolve community issues.
 Built to strengthen democracy through digital participation and government accountability.